snidarian/bash_scripts/README.md

 jvs - **V**pn **S**urf
 script that interacts with ProtonVpn api to make quickly switching vpn servers (type and location) quick and painless from the command line

-macchangerRandom.sh - quicklys spoof both wifi and ethernet mac addresses to random configuration
+macchangerRandom.sh - quickly spoof both wifi and ethernet mac addresses to random configuration